• The future of technology in health and safety, with case study examples

 Developing and adopting a safe lone-working mindset can help protect your employees.
 This highly interactive talk will discuss the realities of lone working against a framework of policies.
-It will explore ways to recognise and defuse potentially dangerous situations through behavioural change and positional effectiveness.
+It will explore ways to recognize and defuse potentially dangerous situations through behavioral change and positional effectiveness.

 • What are the Health and Safety requirements for fleet managers – company, privately-owned and hire cars and vans?

 • What has been the effect of the changes to Health and Safety sentencing guidelines, since Feb 2016, with examples?